 CRT Audio Fingerprinting

 Audio fingerprinting services like Shazam use proprietary spectrogram constellation matching: peak detection in time-frequency space, hash-based lookup, patented matching algorithms.
-CRT approach: encode audio features (bass/mid/treble energy, spectral centroid, zero crossing rate, tempo) as ring elements.
-6 CRT channels = 6 independent fingerprint dimensions.
+CRT approach: encode audio features (bass/mid/treble energy, spectral centroid, zero crossing rate, tempo, timbre) as elements of Z/214,414,200.
+7 CRT channels = 7 independent fingerprint dimensions.
 Coupling distance = similarity metric.
-L=11 = noise tolerance for free.
+The mod-11 channel provides noise tolerance for free.
 No spectrogram needed.
 No constellation matching.
-The ring structure IS the fingerprint.

 How It Works